tpronk/somef-demo-repo/README.md

 Assumptions and considerations recorded by the authors when executing a software component, or examples on how to use it.
 # Requirements
 Pre-requisites and dependencies needed to execute a software component.
-# FAQ
-Frequently asked questions about a software component
 # Support
 Guidelines and links of where to obtain support for a software component
 # License
 License and usage terms of a software component

-# Download URL
-URL where to download the target software (typically the installer, package or a tarball to a stable version)
 # DOI
 Digital Object Identifier associated with the software (if any)
 # DockerFile